 top of page

 Weekly in-person sessions.
 Remote expert support.
 A community of technical peers.
-TARA gives you the skills and credentials to transition into AI safety - without relocating or taking time off.
+All completely free.
+TARA gives you the skills and credentials to transition into AI safety — without relocating or taking time off.

 DSC00827.JPG